-What if we get content on our site, but don't like how it looks, or decide it doesn't look professional?
+What if we add content on our site, but don’t like how it looks, or decide it doesn’t look professional?

 We are always glad to consult with you by the hour about making your site more effective and better looking, and can even help “fix” your site content if needed.

 What if our in-house website person isn’t available?

-How secure are the WordPress sites in ACWP?
+How secure are WordPress websites in your program?

-Because WordPress is an open-source application, that means that it is more vulnerable to being hacked.
-We do take many precautions to secure your site, however.
-Most (about 85%) WordPress sites that are hacked are not using the most recent version of WordPress and plugins, which are always seeking to close known security loopholes.
+Most WordPress sites that are hacked (about 85%) are not using the most recent version of WordPress and plugins.
+This leaves a site vulnerable to attack.
 We are vigilant about keeping the WP core and plugins updated.

 Additionally, we run WordFence, a sophisticated WordPress security application to monitor both fraudulent logins and hacked plugin files, as well as a number of other server-related security measures.

 We also try to educate our participants about things they can do to keep their sites more secure, like using strong passwords, not logging into the site from public wifi locations, and safeguarding your login credentials.

-We can also 2-factor authentication login as an option for users.
+We can also offer 2-factor authentication login as an option for users.
 This is where your login to your website requires a passcode sent to your cell phone by text in addition to your username and password.
 This extra step combines something you know (your username & password) with something that only you have access to (your phone).